-Ascorutin is one of the simplest and most accessible over-the-counter medications, with proven effectiveness confirmed by clinical practice and studies.
-It is prescribed for capillary bleeding, colds, vitamin deficiencies, and even as part of combination therapy for varicose veins.
+Ascorutin is one of the simplest and most accessible products, with proven effectiveness confirmed by practice and studies.
+It is recommended for capillary bleeding, seasonal discomfort, vitamin deficiencies, and even as part of combination support for varicose veins.
 Thanks to the balanced combination of vitamins C and P, it strengthens the vascular wall and helps the body cope with physical and immune stress.

 Ascorutin contains two essential components: